-Befriend
+Befriend (

-Target Creature Save Virtue
+AP 4 Lasts One hour per rank Target Creature Save Virtue

 Counter Enrage

 Using the flames of passion to pull on the hearts of other creatures, the mage ensnares a target in a deep enchantment.
 This spell makes those affected by it think fondly and warmly of another creature named by the caster (including himself).
 Their attitude improves notably-each level of Intensity of this spell improves the target's Disposition by one additional level.